 Yosemite Mist Trail / John Muir Loop Hike Overview

 This complete walkthrough of the Mist Trail – John Muir Trail loop hike beginning and ending at a parking lot near Curry Village at the furthest point East in Yosemite Valley will help you plan your hike.

-If you’re not sure about hotels or where to stay yet, read our detailed guide about the best places to stay in Yosemite.
+If you’re not sure about hotels or where to stay yet, read our popular guide about the best places to stay in Yosemite.